top of page

 When your physician prescribes CPAP or BiPAP to treat your sleep apnea, it is a good idea to trial the equipment before you purchase it.
 You'll want to be sure that the CPAP and mask are comfortable and that you are achieving excellent benefit.

-If you use CPAP already and need to purchase a replacement machine please call us, as we are pleased to help you with the process for purchasing a replacement CPAP.
+If you use CPAP already and need to purchase a replacement machine please call us, we'll love to help you with the process for purchasing a Replacement CPAP.

-Q: How do I get a home test for sleep apnea?
+Q: How do I get tested for sleep apnea?

 Equipment